cotodevel/toolchaingenericds-multimediaplayer/README.md

 DLDI patch the ToolchainGenericDS-audioplayer.nds in /release folder (NTR mode only)

 2)
-Start: Choose a file from a given directory, use D-PAD UP or D-PAD DOWN to scroll up/down files in the directory, press A to play: audio files.
+Start: 	Choose a file from a given directory, use D-PAD UP or D-PAD DOWN to scroll up/down files in the directory,
+		or D-PAD LEFT or D-PAD RIGHT to navigate directories faster, press A to play: audio files.

+B:
-B: Stop audio playback.
+		Stop audio playback.

+Select:
-Select: This menu screen
+		This menu screen

 /release folder has the latest binary precompiled for your convenience.